|Transforming early childhood pedagogies through a |

 Publications – Prof Ebrahim is the author of refereed journal articles, book chapters and most recently the author of a monograph on Early Childhood Education of Muslim Children.
 She has also co-edited special issues on Early Childhood for the South African Journal for Childhood Education and Journal of Education.
 She has also co-authored technical and evaluation reports on early childhood care and education.

 Webcast access will be available.
-Group bus charter from the Lower Mainland will also be explored, please contact firstname.lastname@example.org for more information.
+Group bus charter from the Lower Mainland will also be explored, please contact email@example.com for more information.
 Registration fee for presentation (webcast and in-person): $15.00 non-member and $10.00 for ECEBC Provincial Members.
-Watch for online registration to open at www.ecebc.ca
+Online registration is now open at www.ecebc.ca (under what's new).

 ||ECEBC professional development|